matissecallewaert/ai-tetris/README.md

 The user can make the AI stop any time and continue playing the game themselves.

-Data about tetris highscores is collected through a proxy.
-This way, the user can compare their performance to highlevel tetrisplayers.
+Data about high level tetris players is collected through a proxy.
 To set up this proxy, we use this command: lcp --proxyUrl https://ch.tetr.io